 What if you could go into work and be able to return the sentiment when someone yells, “Good morning!”
 These are things that many people wish for but don't have because their quality of sleep at night is so poor.

 Sleeping well has a direct impact on both your mental and physical health, as well as your quality of life.
 Without proper sleep hygiene, your daytime energy can steadily decline, along with your productivity, your emotions, and your body weight.
 The truth is, many of us spend our evenings tossing and turning, struggling to get comfortable or to ease into the sleep that our bodies and minds need.
+(This could be prevented by creating a good evening routine.)

 There is a fix to this problem.
 Making some simple changes to your daily routine and bedtime habits can have a huge impact on your quality of sleep.
 This will help you feel increasingly mentally sharp, full of energy, and even emotionally balanced throughout the day.